-(2) Project Management
+2) Project Management

 Due to such factors as the increasing scale of systems and more rigorous demands from customers, as well as the advance of open system environments, system development work is becoming increasingly complex.
 At the same time, greater competition is leading to increasingly intense pricing pressures.
-In fiscal 2003, the emergence of certain loss-generating projects prompted the Group to implement extensive risk management measures, including standardized guidelines for projects of a set scale and above, the introduction of the percentage of completion method, and other measures to help prevent the occurrence and facilitate the early identification of such projects.
+In fiscal 2003, the emergence of certain loss-generating projects prompted the Group to implement extensive risk management measures, including standardized guidelines for projects of a set scale and above, the introduction of the percentage-of-completion method, and other measures to help prevent the occurrence and enhance the early identification of such projects.
 In fiscal 2004, we strengthened these efforts by establishing a new organization to screen projects at the contract negotiation phase and curtail the occurrence of projects with deteriorating profitability.
-Additionally, in April 2005, we established the Systems Integration Assurance Unit, a body with enhanced powers that reports directly to the president and is charged with bolstering efforts to prevent new incidences of loss-generating projects.
+Additionally, in April 2005 we established the Systems Integration Assurance Unit, a body with enhanced powers that reports directly to the president.
+In this way, along with revising our approach to making contracts with customers, and advancing the standardization of sales and system engineering business processes, we are working to manage risk from the business negotiation stage through actual project implementation and thereby prevent new incidences of loss-generating projects.
 Along with these measures, the Group continues to maintain reserves for losses as necessary.
 Nevertheless, in spite of these measures, there is a possibility that we may be unable to completely prevent the occurrence of loss-generating projects.

-(3) Investment Decisions
+3) Investment Decisions